1937 U.S. National Championships – Women's singles

 Anita Lizana defeated Jadwiga Jędrzejowska 6–4, 6–2 in the final to win the women's singles tennis title at the 1937 U.S. National Championships.
-The tournament was played on outdoor grass courts and held from September 2, through September 11, 1939 at the West Side Tennis Club in Forest Hills, Queens, New York.
+The tournament was played on outdoor grass courts and held from September 2, through September 11, 1937 at the West Side Tennis Club in Forest Hills, Queens, New York.
+Lizana won the tournament without losing a set.

 The draw consisted of 64 players of which eight were seeded.

 Seeds

 The eight seeded U.S. players are listed below.
 Anita Lizana is the champion; others show in brackets the round in which they were eliminated.